 3. You’ve finally completed the first line, but you’re so absolutely buggered by your herculean effort that you’ve descended into a pool of infinite blackness and despair

-4. A few minutes later and you’re done.
+4. But you give it another go and just a few minutes later you’re done.
 And wow, your poem is AMAZING!!!
-Like shit, dude, you should have been writing poems all along!!
+Like seriously, dude, you should have been writing poems all along!!

-6. But now you can’t even understand what the hell you’ve written and it’s all so confusing and a mess and you don’t know what to do and why the hell is life so damn complicated so how about you just eat the bloody thing
+6. But now you can’t even understand what the hell you’ve written and it’s all so confusing and a mess and you don’t know what to do and why the hell is life so damn complicated and all you want to do is eat the bloody thing

-7. You give your poem to a friend to read, but all they can do is laugh.
+7. You’re on the hunt for hope, so you give your poem to a friend to read, but all they can do is laugh.
 You secretly begin plotting their demise

 8. The next day you stare at your poem FOR HOURS AND HOURS trying to figure out how to make it a tribute to the new golden age of modern poetry and thus win the Nobel prize in literature.
 But you can’t, because it sucks